-La Maison Française of New York University, located at 16 Washington Mews (at University Place), will host several special events in February, including the Festival of French Writing, a three-day event (Feb.
-26-28), with internationally acclaimed French and American writers in conversation.
-Events are free and open to the public, and take place at La Maison Française, unless otherwise noted.
-For further information, call 212.998.8750 or visit www.nyu.edu/maisonfrancaise.
+La Maison Française of New York University celebrates its 50th anniversary in 2007.
+Located at 16 Washington Mews (at University Place), La Maison Française will host several special events in February, including a February 14 roundtable discussion, “Islam in France” with the author of Why the French Don’t Like Headscarves.
+All events are free and open to the public; for further information, call 212.998.8750 or visit www.nyu.edu/maisonfrancaise.

 A schedule of events follows: